Creating and managing custom entity types

 Deleting a custom entity type

-When you delete a custom entity type, it is removed from the datasets and pipelines that it was active for.
+When you delete a custom entity type, it is removed from the datasets that it was active for.

 To delete a custom entity type: